 Books And Tables

-To find out how easy it is to change your own diet you can read either of the two books recommended in the upper left-hand corner.
+To find out how easy it is to change your own diet you can read either of the two books recommended in the upper right-hand corner.
 They both show ways to obtain a high potassium sodium ratio in your diet.
 If you want to do it on your own, you can look at the tables that we have throughout this website to find foods that will provide a favorable ratio.
 The “Links to Food Potassium Tables” tab has a listing of and links to all the tables.

 1. Food pattern modeling shows that the 2010 Dietary Guidelines for sodium and potassium cannot be met simultaneously.
 Maillot M, Monsivais P, Drewnowski A. Nutr Res.
 2013 Mar;33(3):188-94. doi: 10.1016/j.nutres.2013.01.004.
 Epub 2013 Feb 12.